 Joseph Brodsky: A Symposium at Amherst College

-9:30 am - 12:30 pm: Joseph Brodsky: Contexts and Reception.
-Panel presentation by Catherine Ciepiela (Amherst College), Mikhail Gronas (Dartmouth College), Andrew Kahn (Oxford University), Maria Khotimsky (Harvard University), Yaskov Klots (Yale University).
+- Joseph Brodsky: Contexts and Reception, a panel presentation by Catherine Ciepiela (Amherst College), Mikhail Gronas (Dartmouth College), Andrew Kahn (Oxford University), Maria Khotimsky (Harvard University), and Yaskov Klots (Yale University)

-2:30 pm - 3:30 pm: Brodsky in Camera.A Converstaion between photographers Mikhail Milchik (Saint Petersburg) and Jerome Liebling (Amherst).
+- Brodsky in Camera, a converstaion between photographers Mikhail Milchik (Saint Petersburg) and Jerome Liebling (Amherst College)

-4:00 pm: Reading Brodsky Together.
-Group close reading of a poem by Brodsky by Polina Barskova (Hampshire College).
+- Reading Brodsky Together, a close reading of a poem by Brodsky by Polina Barskova (Hampshire College).

 David Shengold ’81 to Talk About Musorgsky's “Boris Godunov”

-Opera critic David Shengold '81 will be giving a talk on Musorgsky's opera "Boris Godunov," which the Met will do in a much-anticipated new production this fall.
-The simulacast of the opera will take place the following Saturday (October 23).
-A reception will follow David Shengold's talk.
-This event is open to the public.
+Opera critic David Shengold ’81 discussed Musorgsky’s opera “Boris Godunov,” performed by the Met in a much-anticipated new production the following fall.
+The simulacast of the opera took place the following Saturday, Oct.
+23.

 Poetry Reading by Arkady Dragomoshchenko & Tatiana Shcherbina